Saint Serapion (Zurbarán)

-Saint Serapion is depicted by Zurbarán in a quasi-crucified pose, standing with each hand bound by ropes and chain to an overhead horizontal pole.
-According to Michael Brenson of the New York Times, his head "has shifted from the realm of the robe to the realm of the cape, which supports the head and seems to have the potential to lift it to the sky".
+Saint Serapion is depicted by Zurbarán in a quasi-crucified pose, standing with each hand bound by ropes and chains to an overhead horizontal pole.
+According to Michael Brenson of The New York Times, his head "has shifted from the realm of the robe to the realm of the cape, which supports the head and seems to have the potential to lift it to the sky".
 The painting stops at the figure's knee level, while the strain placed on his arms is indicated by the heavy hanging folds of the drapes of the cloth hanging from left shoulder and right outstretched arm.
 The saint is identified by text on a small note placed to the left of his chest area.

 The work makes strong use of chiaroscuro in the Spanish Tenebrist tradition of Jusepe de Ribera.
-The dominance of the white paint used to render the cloth creates a sense of tranquility, while the tension of the painting is derived from the dark shade created from the deep folds of the robes.
+The dominance of the white paint used to render the cloth creates a sense of tranquillity, while the tension of the painting is derived from the dark shade created by the deep folds of the robes.
 In 2003, Scottish painter Alison Watt wrote, "Each fold has been pared down to the basic elements of light and shade.
 As a viewer you are seduced by this simplicity, only to realise you have been duped.
 Zurbarán has elevated the humble fabric of the robes of Saint Serapion to a divine level with pure, magnificent white."